meldurson/MountUpRestored/README.md

 *  Can specify how much stamina is lost by creature when mounted and flying
 *  If stamina runs out while flying and mounted will be forced to land back on ground and regenerate stamina

+## Installation Instructions:

+* Download the main file with a mod manager or manually place the DLL file in the plugins folder.
+* Run the mod to create a config file
+* Modify the config file *meldurson.MountUpRestored.cfg* in your config folder

+__If you want to share the configs or see what others have done for configs you can go [here](https://github.com/meldurson/MountUpRestored/discussions/1)__

 ## Changelog

 <details>